sunsided/janusgraph-docker/README.md

 ## Python connectivity

 To test connectivity with Python, try out the scripts in the [`python-test/`](python-test/) directory.
-A Anaconda/conda environment is provided in [environment.yaml](python-test/environment.yaml):
+A conda environment is provided in [environment.yaml](python-test/environment.yaml):

 ```bash
 conda env create -f environment.yaml